developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/about/index.md

 ##How it works
 Device Tracker consists of the following components:
 *	Client – Device app collects and sends device data to server.
-*	Server – Collects and processes device data.
+*	Server – Part of Zebra DNA Visibility Console, which also includes PowerPrecision Console.
+It collects and processes device data.
-*	Web portal - Centralized dashboard for monitoring device presence, tracking, and battery status.
+*	Web portal - Part of Zebra DNA Visibility Console, which provides a centralized dashboard for monitoring device presence, tracking, and battery status.

 The Device Tracker client software registers the device with the server and reports device information based on the defined reporting frequency from the server settings.
 The Admin uploads a list of friendly names of Access Points within the facility, which identifies the general area or zone where the device is located when connected to the AP.
 From the web portal, the Admin marks the misplaced device "To be found".<!-- and the associate tasked to search for the missing device uses their own device as a proximity indicator to locate the misplaced device.--> On the associate’s device, the Device Tracker client provides a list of devices to be found.
 The associate selects the target device to find from the list and uses the AP friendly name (if configured) to identify the general area where the device is last seen. <!--To further pinpoint the device location, an animated BLE-based (Bluetooth Low Energy) proximity indicator displays a graphic showing how close the user is to the misplaced device.
 The indicator displays in red when "far" away from the device, orange when "near" the device, and green when "close" in proximity to the device.
 "Out of Bluetooth range" message appears if the user walks beyond the distance which the Bluetooth signal can be received from the target device. -->Audio can be played on the target device to locate it by sound. <!--, particularly if hidden from view. -->